-1. Apply a thin film of a NLGI No. 2 grade lithium grease to the blade guide arm every fifty hours of operation to help prevent it from rusting.

-- Lubricate the log turner (if equipped) with a NLGI No. 2 grade lithium grease every fifty hours of operation.
-Lubricate the turner pivot pins with WD-40 or a dry lube. - 3.
-Grease the side supports with a NLGI No. 2 grade lithium grease every fifty hours of operation. - 4.
-Oil all chains with Dexron III ATF every fifty hours of operation.
+- 1. Apply a thin film of a NLGI No. 2 grade lithium grease to the blade guide arm every fifty hours of operation to help prevent it from rusting. - Grease the clamp mechanism, loading arm, and side supports with a NLGI No. 2 grade lithium grease every fifty hours of operation. - Oil all chains with Dexron III ATF every fifty hours of operation.